 He has written numerous articles on legal issues in the entertainment industry, has appeared on several panels discussing entertainment litigation, and has discussed legal issues in entertainment for media outlets such as The Hollywood Reporter, Variety, E!
 Online, the Daily Journal, and KPCC’s “Air Talk” radio show.
 In addition, he has been named as a “Super Lawyer” as well as one of “Hollywood’s New Leaders” by Variety.

 - Represents executive producer of the hit television series Bones in a lawsuit against 20th Century Fox Television, the Fox network and affiliated companies.
 The plaintiff alleges that 20th Century Fox Television cheated him out of his share of profits from the show, and that network executives threatened to cancel the series if he did not accept a lower licensing fee from Fox.
-The suit is currently pending in Los Angeles Superior Court.
+The suit is currently pending in arbitration.

 - Represents the creator, writer, and executive producer of the worldwide hit television series The Walking Dead, and leading talent agency CAA, in a suit against the AMC television network.
 The plaintiffs allege that AMC produced the show and licensed it for broadcast to itself for license fees well below market rates, resulting in diminished profits for the show and its participants.
 The suit is currently pending in New York.